This story was originally published in BizWest Magazine

 That means companies may again see drilling opportunities on the outskirts of a town known for its opposition to oil and gas exploration.

 Two recent large-scale plans are drawing attention because of their proximity to heavily-populated areas.
-Crestone Peak Resources has filed a plan to develop as many as 216 wells between Longmont and Erie; and 8 North LLC seeks to drill at two locations along County Line Road, which divides Boulder and Weld Counties.
+Crestone Peak Resources has filed a plan to develop as many as 216 wells between Longmont and Erie, and 8 North LLC seeks to drill at two locations along County Line Road, which divides Boulder and Weld Counties.

-Both drilling plans come before the COGCC in early 2018.
+Both drilling plans came before the COGCC in early 2018.
 And they’re facing fierce public and government opposition.
 That’s translated into thousands of public comments, packed hearing rooms, and attempts by cities to have more oversight into oil and gas operations within their boundaries.

 The Lafayette City Council recently approved a six-month drilling moratorium, and the town of Erie enacted an odor-control ordinance aimed at the industry.
 Broomfield voters also approved Question 301 in late 2017, giving the city more control over where and when wells are developed.

 If history is a guide, they will prevail.
 Local rules to restrict oil and gas development rarely hold up in court.
-Most judges cite state law giving the Colorado Oil and Gas Conservation Commission, or COGCC, ultimate say in where and how drilling can occur.
+Most judges cite state law giving the Colorado Oil and Gas Conservation Commission, or COGCC, ultimate say where and how drilling can occur.

-This doesn’t always sit well with officials in cities that lie in the path of drilling.
+That doesn’t always sit well with officials in cities that lie in the path of drilling.
 They say they feel helpless to control their community’s long-term safety and prosperity.
 They also say that the energy companies too often keep them in the dark about the specifics of drilling proposals.

 “The industry has the ability to provide far more information about their development plans than they currently make public,” said Erie Town Trustee Mark Gruber.
 “The industry, by and large, is more secretive than transparent.”